 - Collaboration with other health care providers.

-Any student interested in applying should send a brief email to Dr. Michael Sullivan, Trainee Coordinator, email@example.com, stating his or her intent to apply.
+Any student interested in applying should send a brief email to Dr. Craig Larson, Trainee Coordinator, Craig.Larson3@va.gov stating their intent to apply.

 Applicants should submit a cover letter stating interest and career goals, curriculum vitae, unofficial undergraduate and graduate transcripts, and three letters of recommendation.
-Please use the VA Letter of Recommendation Audiology Form that is available on the VA Portland's Audiology & Speech Pathology Training Programs web page.
 At least one recommendation should be from an academic professor and one from a clinical instructor.
 An academic and clinical professor can speak to both areas, if applicable.
-Letters of recommendation can be emailed to Dr. Sullivan directly by the professor or can be included in the student’s application.
-If emailed, “Letter of Recommendation for Name of Applicant” should be included in the subject line.
+Letters of recommendation can be emailed to Dr. Larson directly by the professor or can be included in the student’s application.
+If emailed, “Letter of Recommendation for [Name of Applicant]” should be included in the subject line.

 Late or incomplete applications will not be accepted.

 - If you would like clarification or further information regarding the NCRAR research rotation, please contact Dr. Dawn Konrad-Martin, Associate Director, NCRAR, at 503-220-8262, x52962, or by email, at firstname.lastname@example.org.

 - If you would like clarification or further information about the clinical rotation, please contact Dr. Craig Larson, Trainee Coordinator and Assistant Chief, by email, at Craig.Larson3@va.gov.